| What is Ethernet Encapsulation?

 weren't too far.
 Another option would have been to use costly radio modems.
 Still you knew

 there had to be a better way using the plants existing Ethernet wiring.
+That's where terminal servers from

 companies like Digi and Lantronix come to your rescue.
 A